Tea Farms Malawi: A Host's Practical Visit Tips

 People often ask when they'll see "the pluckers in the fields."
 The answer is: nearly always.
 Tea is plucked year-round in Malawi, with peak volumes from October to April.
 So even in the dry months you'll see plucking gangs in the early morning and late afternoon — they simply work earlier to dodge the heat.
 If watching the plucking is your priority, ask your accommodation to schedule your estate visit before 9am.

-What to Wear and Bring: A Tea Estate Host's Packing Notes
+What to Wear and Bring: A Tea Country Host's Packing Notes

 Tea estates are working agricultural sites at altitude (600–800m for Mulanje, around 1,000m for parts of Thyolo).
 Two things follow from that: it's cooler than Blantyre, and you'll be walking on uneven ground.
 Most disappointed visitors I meet underestimated one or both.